wilsonmar/wilsonmar.github.io/_posts/2017-11-03-hashicorp-vault.md

    Note there are several:

    <pre>==> Formulae
+==> Formulae
-argocd-vault-plugin           hashicorp/tap/vault ✔         vault ✔                       vaulted
+argocd-vault-plugin        ssh-vault                  vaulted
-aws-vault                     ssh-vault                     vault-cli                     vultr &nbsp;
+aws-vault                  vault ✔                    vultr hashicorp/tap/vault ✔      vault-cli
+&nbsp;
 ==> Casks
 aws-vault                  btcpayserver-vault         gmvault
 &nbsp;
 If you meant "vault" specifically:
 It was migrated from homebrew/cask to homebrew/core.